SixArm/sixarm_unix_shell_scripts/README.md

  * `youtube-scrape-mysmarthands-asl-sign`: YouTube script to scrape the "MySmartHands" American Sign Language videos.
  * `youtube-scrape-watch-title`: YouTube script to get the "watch" title.

-### Maildir

- * `maildirmake-for-all-new-users`: Make the typical Maildir directories in /etc/skel
- * `maildirmaker`: Make a typical user's mail directory for qmail or postfix.

-### EasyTether

- * `easytether-connect`: Run the easytether connect command; after this, run easytether-connecting.
- * `easytether-connecting`: Run the easytether dhclient; call this after easytether-connect.

 ### FTP, ProFTPD, and xferlog